 Palacio Nacional de Sintra

-The Palacio Nacional de Sintra, or the National Palace of Sintra, is located in the historic centre of town.
-Its white gothic exterior is distinctly different to the colourful facades of the Pena Palace but the interiors are no less elaborate, although they are different.
-It is also the most used of the royal palaces, as it was a favourite of the Royal Family from the 15th through the 19th centuries.
+The Palacio Nacional de Sintra, or the National Palace of Sintra, is located in the historic center of town.
+Its white gothic exterior is distinctly different from the colorful facades of the Pena Palace but the interiors are no less elaborate, although they are different.
+It is also the most used of the royal palaces, as it was a favorite of the Royal Family from the 15th through the 19th centuries.